Skip to content

 export default App;

-The YouTubePlaylist library accepts three required props:
+The YouTubePlaylist library accepts two required props:

 PropsTypeDefaultDescription